The festival summer of KVS

 On the Belgian coast you can delight in Josse De Pauw’s latest creation, The Blind.
 In this play a group of blind people are waiting for their leader, who is sighted.
 But will he ever come to their aid?
 Do they actually need him?
 You can see this, the final part of De Pauw’s trilogy/triphony in Ostend on 26, 27, 28 or 29 July.

-Still in Ostend, Pitcho Womba Konga will once again be performing his acclaimed theatre debut, Kuzikiliza, which was on at the KVS earlier this season.
+Still in Ostend, Pitcho Womba Konga will once again be performing his acclaimed theatre debut, Kuzikiliza, coproduced by KVS.
 ‘Our independence was a decisive step on the road to the emancipation of all mankind.’
-Inspired by the independence speech given by the Congolese president Patrice Lumumba, Kuzikiliza reflects on the impact of a country’s independence on its people.
+Inspired by the independence speech given by the first Congolese Prime Minister Patrice Lumumba, Kuzikiliza reflects on the the still ongoing process of docolonisation.
 A theatre production with dance, music and plenty of humour that you really should not miss.
 Treat your eyes and ears on 27 or 28 July.

 As well as theatre at the seaside, you can also enjoy dance there too.
 The KVS Face Lisbeth Gruwez is presenting The Sea Within.
 ‘A realistic and 100% feminine bomb packed with sensuality.’
 This time Lisbeth will not be dancing herself, but has created a choreography for a group of female dancers.
 You can watch the show on 31 July and 1 August.